-For your information, the steps to password protect a Word document in Word 2013, and Word 2016 are the same, so do not worry about the version differences.
+For your information, the steps to password-protect a Word document in Word 2013, and Word 2016 are the same.
+There is no need to worry about the version differences.

-Step 1: Open a Word document on Microsoft Word and click File on the top left corner;
+Step 1: Open a Microsoft Word document and click File in the upper left corner;

-Step 2: Click Info, go to Protect Document, and choose Encrypt with Password in the drop-down menu;
+Step 2: Click Info > Protect Document > Encrypt with Password from the drop-down menu;

-Step 3: Enter the password in the pop-up window Encrypt Document, and click OK;
+Step 3: In the Encrypt Document pop-up window, enter the password and click OK;

-Step 4: Reenter the password in the next pop-up window so as to make sure that the password is typed correctly, and click OK.
+Step 4: Reenter the password in the next pop-up window to make sure that the password is typed correctly, and hit OK.

-Step 1: Open a document on Microsoft Word, and click on Review in the ribbon;
+Step 1: Open a Microsoft Word document and select the Review tab;

 Step 2: Choose Protect Document on the right of the menu;

-Step 3: Set the password in the pop-up window Password Protect, and then select OK;
+Step 3: Enter a password in the Password Protect pop-up window, then select OK;

 Step 4: Reenter the password in the new pop-up window and click OK.
-Then click on the other OK button at the bottom of the window;
+Then tap on the next OK button at the bottom of the window;

-Step 5: Select the save icon, and choose the Save button in the pop-up window.
+Step 5: Select the save icon and tap on the Save button in the pop-up window.

-Though it is convenient to use Microsoft Word to directly password protect Word documents, Word does not support batch encryption.
-That being so when you need to batch encrypt several Word documents, it would be a great bother to set passwords for each of them one by one.
+Microsoft Word doesn’t support batch encryption.
+When you need to protect multiple Word documents, it would be a great bother to set passwords for each Word file one by one.

-Let’s take a look at the instructions to password-protect Word documents simultaneously with SwifDoo PDF.
+Let’s take a look at the steps on how to password-protect multiple Word documents simultaneously with SwifDoo PDF.

 Convert Word documents to PDF files:

-Step 1: Go to the SwifDoo PDF Converter window again, choose PDF Encryption and add all the converted Word documents.
+Step 1: Go to the SwifDoo PDF Converter window, choose PDF Encryption and tap Open or drag files here to add all the converted Word documents.
 Then click Start;

-A short and simple password is easy to be figured out with the help of some password cracking tools.
+A short and simple password is easily figured out with the help of some password-cracking tools.

 Remembering a password is quite annoying, but it is highly recommended to use a unique password for each document in case one of the passwords is accessed by others.

-- Do not use the consecutive keyboard combinations in passwords.
+Do not use consecutive keyboard combinations in passwords.